IPS-Eye-White

 The How

-The Introduction to Evangelicals and Spread
+The Spread

-An Introduction to Contemplative Prayer
+An Introduction to Mysticism

 The word mysticism is a combination of mystic and ism.
 Mystic (Greek mystes) originally referred to an initiate of a mystery religion - one of many secret cults in the Greco-Roman world that offered religious experiences largely unknown in the official public religions.

-However, contemplative prayer teaches practitioners to do exactly the opposite.
+However, teachers of contemplative prayer teaches practitioners to do exactly the opposite.
+The goal being for people to go beyond thinking and understanding and into the realm of experiencing

 Contemplative prayer, in its simplest form, is prayer in which you still your thoughts … this puts you in a better state to be aware of Gods presence, and it makes you better able to hear God's voice correcting, guiding, and directing you.
 Instead of coming with a "to do" list for God, you come with no agenda.
 The fundamental idea is to simply enjoy the companionship of God, stilling your own thoughts so you can listen should God choose to speak.
 For this reason, contemplative prayer is sometimes referred to as "the prayer of silence".
 [01]